j-goodz/consensys_final/design_pattern_desicions.md

 #### Smart contract storage design

 The below design for contract storage was chosen to allow flexibility while developing my contract as well as to keep things clearly defined.
 A single contract design was used to lower complexity and attackk surface.
 When a new bounty is created, bountyCount variable is increasd by 1, which acts as the index/mapping key for the BountyItem struct mapping since this data type does not support indexes.
 Each BountyItem has a nested mapping called HunterSubmission which contains all the submitted bounty hunter solutions for a BountyItem.
-Events automatically update the applications state to reflect things in real time.
+Events automatically update the applications state to reflect displayed values in real time.

 ```
 uint public bountyCount;                                    // Acts as index/key of struct mappings